Prior Approval Request (PAR) Process

 Appt Process – The Appointment Process Summary is a required form for all tenured and tenure-track faculty candidates.
 Detailed information about the recruitment process and the criteria used to evaluate each candidate must be provided on this form.

-Job Posting – The job posting from the Faculty Recruitment Website must be printed out an included in the PAR packet, along with any other job postings used for the recruitment of the faculty position.
+Job Posting – The job posting from Faculty Careers must be printed out an included in the PAR packet, along with any other job postings used for the recruitment of the faculty position.

 Offer Ltr – A copy of the draft offer letter that would be issued to the faculty candidate should the PAR be approved must be included in the PAR packet.
 It’s important to remember that this letter is a formal contract and the language used is legally binding.